Think flossing isn’t important enough to do it every day? You are not the only one!

 If you do not floss regularly then the hardest thing is incorporating it into a daily routine.
 However if you stick with it, pretty soon it will become second nature.

-If you are not sure the best way to floss it is a good idea to make an appointment with Sophie, our Dental Hygienist.
-As she teaches best practices for flossing as part of her role.
+If you are not sure the best way to floss it is a good idea to make an appointment with Arthur, our Dental Hygienist.
+As he teaches best practices for flossing as part of his role.

 However here are a few tips worth following: